Frequently Asked Questions

 Online pricing is disounted! click the “Book Now” tab above to purchase before you come.
 During busy seasons we strongly recommend that you make an online reservation to ensure availability.
 You can still ski or snowshoe as long as you want but the system will ask you to select a designated time for your equipment pickup.
 If you are new to Cross Country Skiing, choose the “basic classic” package as this will be the easiest to learn on.
 We have a large inventory of new, used and Demo gear for rent and purchase.
 Ask about our “Try Before You Buy” equipment program should you wish to purchase equipment.

 What is the Nordic Center doing differently because of COVID-19?

 The Breckenridge Nordic Center is following all state and local requirements which may change as the season progresses.
 We are asking that guests please wear masks while indoors.
 Indoor seating and indoor dining is greatly reduced.
 Please dress to be outside.
 We are providing outdoor seating areas for groups to relax, eat and rest.
 Please keep use of indoor seating to 30 mintes or less.

 -If you are renting equipment, please reserve it in advance.
 This helps us know how many people to expect at any given time.
-Only one person from each group should enter the building to check in.
-Once you have checked in, please wait to receive a text or call from us letting you know your equipment is ready.

 Parking – What to Expect